 Step 10: Pour this mixture into a saucepan and place it over medium-low heat.
 Stir and cook the mixture for about 5 minutes or until it thickens up.

 Step 11: Once the glaze is thick, pour it over the lentil loaf and place it in a preheated oven at 375 degrees F for about 45 to 50 minutes.

 Step 12: Once done, take it out of the oven and let the lentil loaf cool down for about 30 minutes.
 Now take it out of the pan using the free parchment paper edges and slice it.
 Make sure the loaf is firm before you slice it.
 Enjoy!

 Tips For Making The Best Lentil Loaf

-- Make sure your lentil is are cooked but all the liquid evaporated, that might mean cooking for longer or adding extra vegetable broth to ensure the lentils are tender.
+- Make sure your lentil is being cooked, but all the liquid evaporated, which might mean cooking for longer or adding extra vegetable broth to ensure the lentils are tender.

 - 1 cup green lentils, or brown lentils